 - Change Symbol type to Heat map.

-Use the Legend tab to view the count of points in the dataset.
+- Use the Legend tab to view the color palette in relation to high and low values.

-Use the Symbology tab to change the field displayed on the map or switch to a different type of map.
+- Use the Symbology tab to change the field displayed on the map or switch to a different type of map.

 - Use the Attributes tab to view details for features that are selected on the map.